-Supreme Court Judgment- Babasaheb Maruti Kamble v.
-State of Maharashtra Review Petition (criminal)No 388 of 2015
+This publication discusses the Supreme Court Judgment- Babasaheb Maruti Kamble v.
+State of Maharashtra Review Petition (Criminal)No 388 of 2015.

 It was argued that in a case where the conviction is followed by the death sentence, and an SLP has been filed against the same then the petition should not be dismissed in limine and if it is done then some reasons must be recorded by the Hon’ble Court.

-It was further argued that the scope of Review under Article 137 of the constitution of India is much broader and larger in criminal cases than in civil cases and unless some reasons are recorded while dismissal of the SLP, the remedy of review would become illusive.
+It was further argued that the scope of review under Article 137 of the constitution of India is much broader and larger in criminal cases than in civil cases and unless some reasons are recorded while the dismissal of the SLP, the remedy of review would become elusive.

 It was argued that normally such record is summoned only after the special leave petition was granted, but in cases where death sentence was imposed, the court should summon the record when it is making the final order even at the stage of SLP.

 The arguments of the petitioners were opposed by the respondent and it was contended that the SLP was rightly dismissed.